 Require the student to pass an examination that covers the material relevant to the subject.
 A student who fails the exam on the first attempt may retake it within one year.
 A student who fails the exam on the second attempt will be subject to dismissal.

-b.
 Require the student to retake the course.
 If the student retakes the course and fails to receive a grade of “B” or better, the student is subject to dismissal.

-Concentration Field
+CONCENTRATION – (Minimum 15 hours)

+Students select from the following concentrations: Accounting, Finance, Information Systems, or Marketing

 All students will take at least five (5) courses at the 6000 or 7000 graduate level in an area designated as the student's Concentration.
 Students are encouraged to identify courses in the concentration field that will provide experience in applying current research techniques to problems in that field.
 To accomplish this, the student may propose a combination of formal classroom courses and independent directed-research courses.
 This combination may include a year-long research seminar in which the groundwork is laid for the student's dissertation.
 The specific agenda of courses will be determined by the student's program committee.
-The following fields are offered: Accounting, Economics, Finance, Information Systems, Management (inactive) and Marketing.
+The following fields are offered: Accounting, Finance, Information Systems, Management (inactive) and Marketing.
 Courses taken as part of the Foundation or Core sections may not be counted as part of the hours required for a concentration field.

-Support Field (9 hours)

-The support area will consist of a minimum of three graduate level courses (9 hours) from one or more of the fields listed under the concentration field, or elsewhere in the university.
-The support field and the concentration field cannot be taken in the same department.
-Courses within the support field can be selected to complement the concentration field and in special cases may include courses outside the Muma College of Business.
-The nature and number of the support area courses will be determined by the Student's Program Committee in consultation with the Ph.D. coordinator of the support field department.
-Courses taken as part of the Foundation or Core courses may not be counted as part of the 9 hours required for support fields.

-CONCENTRATIONS

-Students select one of the following concentrations:

-Accounting Concentration
+Accounting Concentration - 15 hours